aungticia/REST-API/README.md

 To complete this project, I used my knowledge of Node.js, Express, REST APIS, and Sequelize.
 To test my application, I used Postman, a popular application for exploring and testing REST APIs.

 ### Used Technologies
-JavaScript
+JavaScript,
-Node.js
+Node.js,
-Express
+Express,
-REST APIS
+REST APIS,
 Sequelize